richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 # Security Considerations

-This document adds no new security considerations as they should be detailed in the document that defines the extension.
+This document adds no new security considerations, as they should be detailed in the document that defines the extension.
 See the References column of the appropriate table.